xebialabs/xl-deploy-kubernetes-helm-chart/documentation/docs/air-gapped-installation.md

 Install, upgrade or clean Digital.ai Deploy or Digital.ai Release on a Kubernetes cluster using operator technology.

-Installation blueprint files are used from https://dist.xebialabs.com/public/xl-op-blueprints/23.3.5/.
+Installation blueprint files are used from https://dist.xebialabs.com/public/xl-op-blueprints/23.1.x/

 You need to have kubectl installed and configured for the target Kubernetes cluster.
 ```

-You can see from here that `xl kube` needs blueprints from location [https://dist.xebialabs.com/public/xl-op-blueprints/23.3.5/](https://dist.xebialabs.com/public/xl-op-blueprints/23.3.5/).
+You can see from here that `xl kube` needs blueprints from location [https://dist.xebialabs.com/public/xl-op-blueprints/23.1.x/](https://dist.xebialabs.com/public/xl-op-blueprints/23.1.x/)
+(Note: 23.1.x denotes the appropriate version of `xl-op-blueprints` pointed by `xl`.
+Use the specific version in your case.)

 You need to download and put all files from that location to the server where you will execute `xl kube`.

 :::TIP